oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 Note: Ability to [write Beam jobs](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs) is a plus, but is not strictly required.

 **Suggested Milestones:**
-- **Milestone 1**: Add a classification level for each skill as trivial/simple/regular, and allow the curriculum admin / topic manager to update this classification in the skill editor (with a default to regular).
-Include help text for them to explain what each classification means.
+- **Milestone 1**: Track each user’s total points (this should be updated in the backend each time a learner answers a question correctly, regardless of whether they eventually complete the practice session or not), and show this total in their learner dashboard.
+The tracking functionality should be hidden behind a `TRACK_PRACTICE_QUESTION_POINTS` feature flag, and the display functionality should be hidden behind a `SHOW_PRACTICE_QUESTION_POINTS` feature flag.

+  Implement the redesigned practice sessions UI behind a `SHOW_UPDATED_PRACTICE_SESSIONS_UI` flag, including counters and animations for showing how many points a user has earned in a practice session.

   Add functionality for tracking mastery at both the skill and subtopic levels (this includes storing information about "number correct", "total number attempted", and "results of last 100 questions attempted").
 Use this to track answers for questions that are done in both lessons and practice sessions, and update the learner’s mastery scores in the backend.
 This functionality should be hidden behind a `TRACK_SKILL_MASTERY` feature flag.

-  Implement the redesigned practice sessions UI behind a `SHOW_UPDATED_PRACTICE_SESSIONS_UI` flag, including counters and animations for showing how many points and stars a user has earned in a practice session.

-  Track each user’s total points/stars (this should be updated on completion of each practice session), and show these totals in their learner dashboard.
-The tracking functionality should be hidden behind a `TRACK_POINTS_AND_STARS` feature flag, and the display functionality should be hidden behind a `SHOW_POINTS_AND_STARS` feature flag.

 - **Milestone 2**: Implement the redesigned practice session results UI behind a `SHOW_UPDATED_PRACTICE_SESSION_RESULTS_UI` flag.
-Show the total number of stars/points, overall mastery (change from start to finish), and wrong answers.
+Show the total number of points, overall mastery (with an animation showing the change from 'before the session' to 'after the session'), and wrong answers.

   Update functionality for the question selection algorithm to incorporate skill mastery as well.
 If there aren’t enough questions to choose from, the frontend should display a message saying “sorry, there aren’t enough questions for this topic yet, please check back later” and notify the question admins by email.